Use Precise types.

 and K

-which denotes the object and a key of the object.
+which denotes the object and a key on the object.
 The second parameter K is a subset of keyof T

 Using this variant, we get straightfoward autocomplete of the known properties in the object.